Freedom Party of Austria: Europe

 At the end of the Cold War, the FPÖ became more Eurosceptic, which was reflected by its change from Pan-Germanism to Austrian nationalism.
 The party's opposition to the European Union grew stronger in the 1990s.
-The FPÖ opposed Austria's joining the EU in 1994, and promoted a popular initiative against the replacement of the Austrian schilling with the euro in 1998, but to no avail.
-Owing to perceived differences between Turkish and European culture, the party opposes the accession of Turkey to the EU; it has declared that should this happen, Austria must immediately leave the EU.
-Previous party leader Norbert Hofer has said that Austria should consider a referendum on EU membership should Turkey join the block or if the EU makes any further attempt to become a Federal superstate.
-Presently, the party advocates the introduction of a hard north Euro and a soft south Euro.
+The FPÖ opposed Austria's joining the EU in 1994, and promoted an unsuccessful popular initiative against the replacement of the Austrian schilling with the euro in 1998.
+Citing perceived differences between Turkish and European culture, the party opposes the accession of Turkey to the EU; it has declared that should this happen, Austria must immediately leave the EU.
+Previous party leader Norbert Hofer has said that Austria should consider a referendum on EU membership should Turkey join the block or if the EU makes any further attempt to become a federal superstate.
+In 2012 the party advocated the introduction of a hard north euro and a soft south euro.

 Strache declared himself "a friend of the Serbs", who constitute one of the largest immigrant groups in Austria.
 Siding with Serbia, the FPÖ rejects the independence of Kosovo.
-In 2016, the FPÖ called to lift "damaging and pointless" international sanctions against Russia, approved by the EU.
-The party continues to oppose sanctions on Russian energy, calling for a national referendum on the issue.
+In 2016, the FPÖ called to lift "damaging and pointless" international sanctions against Russia approved by the EU.
+In 2022 the party continued to oppose sanctions on Russian energy, calling for a national referendum on the issue.

-On 30 March 2023, lawmakers from the party walked out from the lower house of Austria's parliament during a speech by the Ukrainian president Volodymyr Zelenskyy in protest at this supposed violation of Austria's national principle of neutrality.
+On 30 March 2023, lawmakers from the party walked out of the lower house of Austria's parliament during a speech by the Ukrainian president Volodymyr Zelenskyy in protest at this claimed violation of Austria's national principle of neutrality.